-In Oregon, your auto insurance company is required to pay medical bills and certain other living expenses, such as ongoing lost wages, medication, and in home assistance care while you are recovering from a motor vehicle accident.
-This “no-fault” coverage is known as Personal Injury Protection or “PIP”.
+In Portland, Oregon your auto insurance company is required to pay medical bills and certain other living expenses, such as ongoing lost wages, medication, and in home assistance care while you are recovering from a motor vehicle accident.
+This “no-fault” coverage is known as Personal Injury Protectionor “PIP”.
 PIP coverage is automatically included in every auto insurance policy issued in Oregon.
 Its purpose is to ensure that a minimum level of medical and other essential benefits are received by car accident victims, regardless of fault.

 Do not Panic if PIP Denies

 An Oregon case known as Gaucin v.
 Farmers provides a basis for attorney fees and costs if a court finds that the PIP insurer has wrongfully denied a medical bill or wage loss payment.
-Often a letter from an attorney is enough to persuade the PIP carrier to reconsider the bill.
+Often a letter from a lawyer is enough to persuade the PIP carrier to reconsider the bill.
 Sometimes the PIP carrier must be sued.
-Because of the risk of paying attorney fees, most insurers eventually decide to pay disputed amounts when pressured by suit.
+Because of the risk of paying attorney fees in Portland, most insurers eventually decide to pay disputed amounts when pressured by suit.

 Suing PIP Carriers: The Benefit at Trial

 Car accident litigation is a charade in that all evidence of insurance is forbidden—even though insurance companies usually pay car crash losses.
 Why?
 Insurance company lobbyists have convinced Oregon lawmakers that juries will award too much if they know an insurer, not the bad driver will pay the loss.